churtado/getting_and_cleaning_data_project/README.md

 NOTE: it is ABSOLUTELY necessary that the .zip file containing the Samsung data be in the working directory of the R script as well.
 If not, it won't work!

+Also note that you MUST ABSOLUTELY use the original .zip file provided in the link in the assignment page.

 You can run the script by sourcing the file "run_analysis.R" and calling the only function contained in it called "run_analysis()".

 #Running the code